ivao-brasil/booking.br.ivao.aero/README.md

 > ⚠️  Before we start: Make sure you are in your divisions forked repo.
 You are unable to edit files in the brazilian core codebase.

 1. Once in your forked repo, [create a new branch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#creating-a-branch) based on the main branch and name it `feat/xxTranslation`.
 Keep in mind `xx` is a placeholder for the language code.
-See [language codes](https://www.andiamo.co.uk/resources/iso-language-codes/) for correct naming procedure.
+See [IETF Language Codes](https://en.wikipedia.org/wiki/IETF_language_tag) for correct naming procedure.
 For example, if I am creating a russian translation I'd name my branch `feat/ruTranslation`.

-2. After setting up a parallel branch, open the repo and locate the `../src/i18n/locales/` folder and duplicate the `en-us.ts` file.
+2. After setting up a parallel branch, open the repo and locate the `../src/i18n/locales/` folder and duplicate the `en.ts` file.
 This will be the boilerplate for your translation.
-Next, rename the `en-us-copy.ts` to the language you will be translating.
-Once again, for demonstration purposes, if I am creating a russian translation I'd rename this file to `ru-ru.ts`.
-It is verry important to point out that not always the code will be a duplicate os the language's initials, hence why we strongly recommend you verify the correct [language codes](https://www.andiamo.co.uk/resources/iso-language-codes/).
+Next, rename the `en-copy.ts` to the language you will be translating.
+Once again, for demonstration purposes, if I am creating a russian translation I'd rename this file to `ru.ts`.
+It is verry important to point out that not always the code will be a duplicate os the language's initials, hence why we strongly recommend you verify the correct [IETF Language Codes](https://en.wikipedia.org/wiki/IETF_language_tag).

 3. Open the recently created and renamed file and rename the const variable on line 3 to represent your new language.
 Example: `const ruRUTranslations` if you were translating to Russian.
 For simplicity sakes we will use Russian for the rest of the tutorial.